fortify/github-action/internal/run-script/README.md

         post:   ${{ env.BASH_ACTION_PATH }}/ssc-logout.sh
 ```

 This works fine for `script:`, but the `post:` script would use whatever the value of `BASH_ACTION_PATH` is during post-job execution.
 So, if we'd run both `ssc-login` and `sc-sast-login` actions, the post-job action would try to run `..../internal/sc-sast-login/ssc-logout.sh`, which would fail because of the incorrect directory name.
+(Note though that SC SAST login/logout has now been integrated into SSC login/logout, so not sure whether this issue is still relevant)

 Several work-arounds were tried, but failed.
 Only way that this would likely work is to have the calling action pass something like a static action id, which would then be used by this action to set a `POST_<id>_SCRIPT=${{inputs.POST}}` environment variable.
 During post-job execution, we wouldn't look at any actual inputs, but instead just execute the script identified in the `POST_<id>_SCRIPT` environment variable.